In May 2014, we published our commitment to carers to give them the recognition and support they need to provide invaluable care for loved ones.

 End of year progress summary

-The commitment to carers – end of year progress summary provides a review of the progress achieved against the commitments to carers that NHS England made last year.
+The commitment to carers – end of year progress summary provides a review of the progress achieved against the commitments to carers that NHS England made at the end of 2014/2015.
 It demonstrates that we have made a good start to our journey, but we also recognise that there is still more work to be done.

 NHS England remains committed to continuing this work to support carers with our partners in 2015/16.
 We would like to thank all the carers and carer organisations who have contributed their valuable knowledge and experience to this process and our achievements so far and we look forward to their continued support going forward.